 Not a member?
 Learn about the benefits of membership and join SNAC today!

-• The Consumer Price Index for Snack Foods increased 2.0% in September 2025 compared to the previous year, following significant increases in the CPI that began during the inflationary period in 2022.
+The Consumer Price Index for Snack Foods increased 1.8% in March 2026 compared to the previous year, following significant increases in the CPI that began during the inflationary period in 2022.

 The SNACtrac Industry Summary report presents at-a-glance topline trends for key U.S. economic and snack food industry indicators.
 Updated quarterly, this overview provides a high-level view of the state of snack food industry to aid in planning and critical decision making.